Interencheres/bootstrap/README.md

 ## Configuration
 Copy ```config.rb.sample``` to ```config.rb``` and fill the constant, especially the ```ACCESS_TOKEN```.
-In order to do so, go to your _settings_ > _Personal access tokens_ and click on the "generate new token" button.
+In order to do so, go to your _settings_ > _Developer settings_ > _Personal access tokens_ and click on the "generate new token" button.
 After completing your password, you only need to limit the access to ```repo``` to generate the token.

 _NOTE_: remove the token afterwards.